seamusrobertmurphy/enhanced-forest-inventory-full-pipeline/README.md

 ## Action

 This is an R Markdown document showing the script run-through and code edits made during the last meeting.
-There was also mention of the need for better ways to edit and peer-review future script development.
-Some R-users have recommended using trackdown with github functions and google docs.
-These can allow some forms of collaboration with code editing or at least exchanges of iterative coding done locally and remotely.
-This document written as a quick trial run to get that up and running.

-The exported table of contents below presents a tentative pipeline of our workflow, which we also discussed editing and rearranging in places for improved parsimony.
-For peer-reviewing, we can comment on these Rmarkdown reports directly to the pdf attachment using the usual callout boxes and we can also edit the backend code and push these commits to the github repository for downloading locally or forking remotely This gives us a kind of double-layered privacy so that no html.docs or data sources are available beyond the repo access.
-When cloning the github repo \[@hester\] you will find .gitignore rules that include that “Data/” folder otherwise shared via the project drive.
+The exported table of contents below presents a tentative pipeline of the discussed workflow though still room for improved parsimony.
+For peer-reviewing, we can comment on the Rmarkdown reports directly or go ahead and make code edits to the github repository by downloading locally and forking remotely.
+This gives us a kind of double-layered privacy so that no html.docs or data sources are available beyond the repo access.
+After cloning the github repo you will find the proposed .gitignore rules that include “Data/” folder otherwise shared via the project drive.
 Worth noting that for reducing word limit not all backend code was made visible in the report.